Citizenship

 Why It's Important

-The Presidents’ Alliance on Higher Education and Immigration estimated more than 450,000 undocumented students were attending postsecondary institutions in the United States as of April 2020.1 This population represents roughly 2% of all postsecondary learners.
+The American Immigration Council estimates that about 408,000 undocumented students were attending postsecondary institutions in the United States as of 2021.1 This population represents roughly 2% of all postsecondary learners.

 Among these students, almost half are DACA-eligible — meaning they either hold Deferred Action for Childhood Arrivals (DACA) status or would have been eligible for the DACA program before it was partially ended in 2021.
 A court ruling closed the program for those seeking to apply for the first time, but it continues for individuals who currently have or formerly had DACA status.2